 The Instagram Picture Spot

-If you have been to Disneyland, you have seen a picture spot.
+If you have been to Disneyland, .
 Typically sponsored by Kodak, the small sign highlights a point of interest and shows confused tourists how to stand in a row.
 The perfect way to encourage more photo sharing in your destination.

 Build it, sponsor it and slap an Instagram #hashtag on it.